A saved draft was found on this device.

 Source: Romaniuk, J. (2018), Building Distinctive Brand Assets.
 Ehrenberg-Bass Institute.
 Application to GEO is logical inference, not research-validated for AI citation specifically.

-Queries & evidence
+Queries & entities

 One per line.
 Each one becomes an H2 section in the article outline.